wazuh/wazuh-docker/README.md

 Before starting the environment it is required to provide an SSL certificate (or just generate one self-signed) and setup the basic auth.

-Documentation on how to provide these two can be found at [nginx_conf/README.md](nginx_conf/README.md).
+Documentation on how to provide these two can be found at [Wazuh Docer Documentation](https://documentation.wazuh.com/current/docker/wazuh-container.html#production-deployment).

 ## Environment Variables